 Patrick Isidoro Butler

-Patrick Isidoro Butler is an Assistant Chief of the Los Angeles Fire Department.
-He is the regional platoon commander for Operations Valley Bureau; overseeing and coordinating all fire department field operations that encompass the greater San Fernando Valley, West Los Angeles, Hollywood and Northeast L.A.
+Patrick Isidoro Butler served as the Assistant Chief of the Los Angeles Fire Department and in 2021 retired after 32 years of service.
+He was the regional platoon commander for Operations Valley Bureau; overseeing and coordinating all fire department field operations that encompass the greater San Fernando Valley, West Los Angeles, Hollywood and Northeast L.A.
 Accountable to his command are 7 Battalion Chiefs and all subordinate personnel on duty at 54 neighborhood fire stations, serving a population of 2.3 million residents.

-Over his last 30 years on the LAFD, he has held several key positions in his department and promoted through the ranks.
-His department experience includes; Chief of Special Operations, where he directed the day to day management of the department’s specialized resources as well as strategic planning and policy analysis; Commander of the Arson Counter Terrorism Unit, Commander and Captain of Fireboat No.2 in the Port of Los Angeles, Commander of Air Operations, Section Commander in the LAFD Homeland Security Division, and a field Commander in all three Divisions of the Department.
+Over his three decades on the LAFD, he held several key positions in his department and promoted through the ranks.
+His department experience included; Chief of Special Operations, where he directed the day to day management of the department’s specialized resources as well as strategic planning and policy analysis; Commander of the Arson Counter Terrorism Unit, Commander and Captain of Fireboat No.2 in the Port of Los Angeles, Commander of Air Operations, Section Commander in the LAFD Homeland Security Division, and a field Commander in all three Divisions of the Department.

 Chief Butler holds a doctorate degree from the University of Southern California Price School of Public Policy, a master’s degree in Security Studies and Homeland Defense from the United States Naval Postgraduate School, a bachelor’s degree in Management and a graduate of the West Point Leadership Program.
 He is a Harvard Fellow, and studied as a Senior Executive Fellow at the Harvard Kennedy School of Government.
 He is also a graduate of the USC Aviation Safety and Security Programs.